Cook smarter

 90%+ Juice retained after 10 min rest

-Why resting works
+Why does resting meat work?

 During cooking, heat causes muscle fibers to contract and squeeze moisture toward the center of the meat.
 The hotter the exterior gets (especially during searing), the more dramatic this squeeze becomes.
 When you remove the meat from heat: